 Books

-Kindle, I will be reading through the "Great Books".
+With the Kindle, I will be reading through the "Great Books".
 There is a list by Mortimer J. Adler called Great Books of the Western World, but I found his list to be too eurocentric.
 Not to mention that prohibitive price (did you see above that I'm an actor (read: poor).

 On a side note, I highly recommend Mr. Adler's How to Read a Book.